abatilo/blog/about/index.md

 After product launch, I helped other teams become cloud native.
 I left Conga to join [iStreamPlanet](https://istreamplanet.com/).

+I've made my career out of teaching people how to efficiently use Amazon Web Services and Kubernetes.
+I believe in optimizing what I like to call the developer experience.
+It's one thing for me to be a capable developer or operations engineer, but it's much more impactful if I can improve the productivity of everyone in my engineering organization.

+This comes through building sophisticated CI/CD pipelines that let you develop fearlessly, building cross platform and repeatable local development environments, and much more.

+**I am operations focused.** While my primary objective may be to write code for solving product problems, I've learned over the years that you could write perfect code, but without a solid infrastructure behind it, you'll never be able to scale out your system.

+I run my own [Kubernetes](https://github.com/kubernetes/kubernetes) cluster in AWS, built through [kops](https://github.com/kubernetes/kops).
+That's exactly how I run this blog.

 **I am competitive.** I like to be the best.
 I want to be better than I am.
 But something that I want to explicitly point out is that I'm not interested in becoming the best by bringing others down.
 I thoroughly believe that by leveraging and collaborating